EEEManchester/gazebosim_world_generator/Readme.md

 These services require a config file to be passed and optionally can also be passed a map(image) to overwrite the image defined in the config file.
 This allows a generic config file to be applied to different maps.

+#### Recent updateds

+* Custom dae models can now be used!!!
+* Fixed issue with loading variables from the param server

 ## Drawing a map

 An example of how to draw the maps can be seen in the video in the media folder.
 Here you can see that (currently) the maps have three types of objects, being walls, boxes and cylinders.
 Walls never move where as boxes and cylinders can be moved around using the Evolve_world service.
 The convention used for drawing maps is: